Hürth

 In former times, the Eifel Aqueduct, a Roman aqueduct which supplied the city of Cologne with drinking water, went through Hürth.
 Remnants of various aqueducts can still be found underground.
-It is also famous as the birthplace of Michael Schumacher.
+It is also famous as the birthplace of Michael and Ralf Schumacher.

 Geography

 Hürth is situated about 6 km to the southwest of Cologne city centre, at the northeastern slope of the Kottenforst-Ville nature reserve.

 The town, consisting of thirteen formerly independent villages, is essentially made up of numerous subdivisions and commercial centres distributed over a relatively large area.
 The municipal area is interspersed with lakes and stretches of forest.

 Coat of arms

 Hürth's coat of arms shows an eagle from the family coat of arms belonging to the knight Hurth von Schönecken, the cross of Cologne and a cogwheel that refers to the heavy industry.
-It was awarded to the community on October 26, 1934, by a verdict of the Prussian Ministry of State.
+It was awarded to the community on 26 October 1934 by a verdict of the Prussian Ministry of State.